Wiggins’ 21 points lead Wolves over Wizards, 131-109

 Bradley Beal scored 30 points for Washington (1-4).
 The Wizards began the 2018-19 season with seven losses in eight games.

+“We were in a fog,” coach Scott Brooks said.
+“There’s no excuses.
+It’s on me.”

-Playing without Karl-Anthony Towns, who was serving the first of a two-game suspension for fighting with Philadelphia’s Joel Embiid on Wednesday, Minnesota led throughout the game.
+Minnesota led throughout the game.
 The Wolves were already ahead by 10 with 3 ½ minutes gone in the second quarter and increased their lead steadily.

 Wiggins’ 3-pointer at the buzzer to end the third quarter extended the lead to 106-72.